-The benefits of Business Intelligence (BI) are measurable at every step of production, from minute-by-minute decisions to long-term planning.
-BI solutions help organize data so it can be easily accessed and analyzed.
+The benefits of Business Intelligence (BI) implementation are measurable at every step of production, from minute-by-minute decisions to long-term planning.
+Business Intelligence solutions help organize data so it can be easily accessed and analyzed.
 Organizations can deliver faster insights by putting data exploration in the hands of subject-matter experts who know the business.
-BI benefits the organization by treating data as a strategic asset to better plan and manage the business.
+Business Intelligence benefits the organization by treating data as a strategic asset to better plan and manage the business.

 Key Benefits of Business Intelligence

 Data-driven decision-making is the practice of making key decisions based on empirical data instead of a gut feeling or “what has always worked” mentality.
 BI benefits organizations that want to be data-driven, adaptable, and growth-minded.
 This section highlights the 7 benefits of business intelligence.

 Work faster, not harder.
 Well-designed dashboards surface the most important insights to the forefront, speeding decision-making, efficiency, and ROI.

 Manually compiling data from multiple sources, importing it into Excel, scrubbing the data, formatting it, and building reports is time-consuming and expensive.
 Automating the data gathering through dashboard creation saves a great deal of time and effort.
 It also allows you to focus on using the data versus building the reports.
 Depending on the amount of reporting you do the old way, this could save part of an employee’s time or the time of a whole team of folks.